IQ Career Lab

 Underemployment occurs when your cognitive bandwidth exceeds job demands.
 If you score in the 90th percentile but work a role designed for the 50th, chronic boredom sets in.
 The brain craves appropriate challenge.
 This is why high-IQ individuals often burn out in middle management despite ostensible career success.

 At 130, you join the top 2%.
 At 145, you're 1 in 741.
-But the loneliest part isn't intelligence—it's finding peers who think at your pace.
+But the loneliest part isn't intelligence.
+It's finding peers who think at your pace.

 Overload occurs when job demands exceed cognitive bandwidth.
 Chronic stress, imposter syndrome, and eventual failure become likely.
 Neither extreme leads to sustainable career satisfaction.